Ikwnhanif/kayla-catering/README.md

-Kayla Catering Project Overview (https://kaylacatering.vercel.app/)
+Kayla Catering Project Overview (https://kaylacatering.vercel.app/) (On process)

 The Kayla Catering project is a web application designed to showcase the services offered by Kayla Catering, a catering business.
 The website features a modern and user-friendly interface, built using React and styled with Tailwind CSS.
 Key components of the project include: